cannatag/ldap3/python3-ldap/docs/manual/source/servers.rst

 Offline Schema
 --------------

-In case your LDAP server doesn't return the DSA info or the Schema you can load pre-built schemas and infos with the get_info parameter.
+If your LDAP server doesn't return the DSA info or the Schema you can load pre-built schemas and infos with the get_info parameter.
 Are available schemas for eDirectory, Active Directory and Openldap.

 You can also save the schema and info in a json string::
     json_info = server.info.to_json()